guedes/pgxn-utils/README.md

 # Bundling and Releasing!

-Well, since you finished your work you can bundle it to send to [PGXN](http://pgxn.org).
+Assuming you've created a [PGXN Manager](http://manager.pgxn.org/) account, once you've finished your work you can bundle it to send to [PGXN](http://pgxn.org).
-Note that if you have your extension in a git repository `bundle` will use only the commited files to create the archive, but if your repository is dirty then `pgxn-utils` will hint you to commit or stash your changes, before bundle.
+Note that if your extension is in a git repository, `bundle` will use only the committed files to create the archive, and if your repository is dirty, `pgxn-utils` will suggest that you commit or stash your changes before bundling.

 Let's bundle it: